Contrasting Destination XL Group (DXLG) & Its Competitors

 |2.38

-Destination XL Group currently has a consensus target price of $9.25, indicating a potential upside of 44.76%.
-As a group, “Family clothing stores” companies have a potential upside of 23.16%.
-Given Destination XL Group’s stronger consensus rating and higher probable upside, equities research analysts clearly believe Destination XL Group is more favorable than its competitors.
+Destination XL Group presently has a consensus target price of $9.25, suggesting a potential upside of 45.90%.
+As a group, “Family clothing stores” companies have a potential upside of 24.43%.
+Given Destination XL Group’s stronger consensus rating and higher possible upside, equities analysts clearly believe Destination XL Group is more favorable than its rivals.

+This table compares Destination XL Group and its rivals’ net margins, return on equity and return on assets.

 Valuation and Earnings

-This table compares Destination XL Group and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares Destination XL Group and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue